Hereditary Angioedema Therapeutics Market Size and Share

 By Distribution Channel: Hospital Pharmacies Retain Control while Online Platforms Surge

 Hospital pharmacies dispensed 46.00% of 2024 global sales, a USD 2.69 billion slice driven by initiation protocols and acute-care inventory requirements.
-Paragraph two: Online and specialty-home platforms are the growth engine, advancing at 18.90% CAGR as secure cold-chain couriers and e-prescription portals streamline monthly refills.
+Online and specialty-home platforms are the growth engine, advancing at 18.90% CAGR as secure cold-chain couriers and e-prescription portals streamline monthly refills.
 Digital channels bundle nurse coaching, adherence tracking, and automatic refill reminders, cutting missed doses by 30.00% and reinforcing payer support.
 As more patients transition to oral prophylaxis, online share is forecast to overtake hospital channels after 2028, further decentralizing the hereditary angioedema therapeutics market.

 Geography Analysis